Wosiu6/games-api/README.md

 ## Setup
 To run the application, you will need to either edit the Database setup to use an in-memory database or install the PostgreSQL server and create 2 databases, then replace the connection strings in applicationSettings.json
 Data is pre-seeded in debug mode, so I'd recommend running in debug mode and grabbing a JWT token from the login endpoint, then adding the bearer token to your requests.
 You can do it in Swagger via the 'Authorize' button.
+Alternatively, you can add a bearer to authentication in your header request in Postman/Bruon/Insomnia.

 ## Games API Endpoints